cms-ml/documentation/content/inference/particlenet.md

 Now we train the three neural networks based on the provided model and data configurations.

 Here we present three ways of training.
 For readers who have a local machine with CUDA GPUs, please try out training on the local GPUs.
 Readers who would like to try on CPUs can also refer to the local GPU instruction.
-It is also possible to borrow the GPU resources from the lxplus condor or CMS-connect.
+It is also possible to borrow the GPU resources from the lxplus HTCondor or CMS Connect.
 Please find in the following that meets your situation.

 === "Train on local GPUs"